codatio/codat-docs/docs/lending/guides/loan-writeback/configure.md

 </Tabs>

 Display the response to the customer and allow them to find and select your lender record in their supplier list.
-Store the `id` and use it as supplier Id in future transactions.
+Store the supplier as `supplier` and use it as the supplier in future transactions.

 If this is the first time you have lent to this SMB customer, you may need to create yourself as a new supplier in their accounting platform.
 First, use our [Get create/update supplier model](/lending-api#/operations/get-create-update-suppliers-model) to get the expected data for the supplier creation request payload.
 Next, use that payload and call our [Create supplier](/lending-api#/operations/create-supplier) endpoint.